 COVID-19 Booster Shot FAQ

-Maui Health is administering the Pfizer vaccine first Booster dose to qualified individuals ages 12 and older including:
+Booster dose is available to qualified individuals ages 12 and older including:

 - Individuals who have already received both doses of the Pfizer or Moderna vaccine, or one dose of the J&J vaccine with the last dose received at least two months ago.

 To see who can get a booster shot, click here.

-- Although COVID-19 vaccines remain effective in preventing severe disease, recent data suggest their effectiveness at preventing infection or severe illness wanes over time, especially in people ages 65 years and older.
+Recent data suggest COVID-19 vaccine effectiveness at preventing infection or severe illness wanes over time, especially for certain groups of people, such as people ages 65 years and older and people with immunocompromise.

-- The recent emergence of the Omicron variant further emphasizes the importance of vaccination, boosters, and prevention efforts needed to protect against COVID-19.
+The emergence of COVID-19 variants further emphasizes the importance of vaccination, boosters, and prevention efforts needed to protect against COVID-19.